sudhanshumall/Ansible-Basic-Tutorial/Lesson 07 - Ansible Inventory/README.md

 - Default location - /etc/ansible/hosts

-- You can define different inventory file at the command line by using –i option
+- You can define different custom inventory file at the command line by using –i option

+- All the hosts in the Ansible inventory file belongs to **all** group(by default)

 **Example**

 ```
-ansible-playbook –i <inventory-file-path> ansible-playbook-file
+ansible-playbook –i <custom-inventory-file-path> ansible-playbook-file
 ```

-_Note : If you do not specify custom inventory file using "-i" option, then Ansible will look for the hosts in the /etc/ansible/hosts inventory file_
+_**Note** : If you do not specify custom inventory file using "-i" option, then Ansible will look for the hosts in the /etc/ansible/hosts inventory file_

 - The format in the inventory file (/etc/ansible/hosts) is in the INI format